elhoucine/elhoucine.github.io/content/blog/why-toptal.md

 In the completing your profile section, I got asked if I want a 'Priority Access' then I have to write a blog post on my website explaining why I am committed in joining Toptal, I skipped it right away, because it simply didn't motivate me.

-After skipping it, I asked my self, seriously, why I am admitted in joining Toptal anyway ?
+After skipping it, I asked my self, seriously, why I am admitted in joining the Toptal Web Developers Network anyway ?
 And hell, yeah! the desire to answer this question, and write a blog post about it comes suddenly!

 And here is the answer to that why, summed in 3 points.